JOINT STATEMENT IN SUPPORT OF THE INCLUSION OF SEXUAL ORIENTATION, GENDER IDENTITY AND INTERSEX STATUS IN THE 2021 CENSUS OF POPULATION AND HOUSING

 Australia has a unique opportunity to provide statistical leadership in the collection, production and analysis of data for LGBTI populations.
 The inclusion of sexual orientation, gender identity and intersex status in the 2021 Census will promote scientific excellence and data integrity.
 This will have an enormous impact on improving social cohesion and the health outcomes of LGBTI people and communities.

-We, the undersigned, place on the public record our support for the appropriate and meaningful collection of data on sexual orientation, gender identity and intersex status of the Australian population in the 2021 Census.
+The Alliance, with the support of the following health experts and community organisations, place on the public record our support for the appropriate and meaningful collection of data on sexual orientation, gender identity and intersex status of the Australian population in the 2021 Census.